mcvinding/PD_proprioceptive_beta/README.md

 # PD_proprioceptive_beta

-Scripts for dataanalysis of beta-band induced responses measured by magnetoencephalography (MEG) during passive movements of the index finder in Parkison's patients and healthy controls.
+Scripts for dataanalysis of beta-band induced responses measured by magnetoencephalography (MEG) during passive movements of the index finder in Parkinson's patients and healthy controls.

 For more information, reference, and citation please see our pre-print: